Windows are an ancient technology, but glass windows didn’t become common in homes until the 17th century in England.

 - If your screens are poorly cleaned

-If a number of these conditions are true for your property, you might want to clean you windows more often.
+If a number of these conditions are true for your property, you might want to clean your windows more often.

 How to Clean Your Outside Windows

 The most important thing to consider when you’re thinking about washing your outside windows is safety.
-You should never try to climb a ladder without someone else there to make sure the ladder is steady and stable.
-It’s also incredibly dangerous for you to lean out your window from the inside to clean an outside window.
+It would be best if you never tried to climb a ladder without someone else there to make sure the ladder is steady and stable.
+It’s also hazardous for you to lean out your window from the inside to clean an outside window.

 The supplies you’ll need to wash your windows are:

 - Rubbing alcohol

 - Liquid dish detergent